Iced Cinnamon Dolce Latte (Starbucks Copycat Recipe)

 How do I store leftover syrup?

-Pour homemade cinnamon dolce latte syrup into a jar or container with a lid and keep it in a cool location for up to 1 week.
+Pour homemade cinnamon dolce latte syrup into a jar or airtight container with a lid and keep it in a cool location for up to 1 week.

 It’s safe to use beyond that, but the mixture will start to thicken into a jelly-like substance.